ibm-cloud-docs/billing-usage/migrate-bp-billing.md

 ### Cloud Direct ESA
 {: #esa-migrate}

-SoftLayer Partners or Clients (?) can apply to become an {{site.data.keyword.cloud_notm}} Build Partner.
+SoftLayer Partners or Clients (--> what does 'clients' mean here?) can apply to become an {{site.data.keyword.cloud_notm}} Build Partner.
 As an {{site.data.keyword.cloud_notm}} Build Partner, you have access to {{site.data.keyword.cloud_notm}}’s Cloud Service offering portfolio to develop, market, and manage your own branded solutions by providing significant value-add, including your own business outcomes, capabilities, processes, and applications (IP) integrated with the IBM Cloud offerings.

 ## Discounts
 {: #discounts-migration}